D-Lawson/ms2-training-company/README.md

 ### Website Tested on different browsers at different screen widths for responsiveness – Chrome, Chrome for Android, Samsung Internet, Edge, Firefox

 Firstly I tested the application on the desktop browsers chrome, edge and firefox.
-I tested the responsiveenss on each of these browsers by adjusting the width and zoom of the windows, again with a consistent positive result.
+I tested the responsiveness on each of these browsers by adjusting the width and zoom of the windows, again with a consistent positive result.
 Secondly I used chrome devtoools to adjust the width and zoom manually using the tool, again to see a positive response at desktop and mobile widths.
 I then tested the forms on chrome for Android and Samsung Internet on my phone, with nothing unexpected occurring.
 Overall I am satisfied that the form functions as expected on these various browsers and devices.

 ### Testing form interactivity and overall functionality

 I submitted fully completed forms to the EmailJS API using all the different combinations of input selections.
-I was able to get the same sucessful result with each combination successfully submitting to the email API, regardless of the combinations selected.
+I was able to get the same successful result with each combination successfully submitting to the email API, regardless of the combinations selected.
 The form validation works as intended as I did try to enter invalid data into the postcode field, also leave fields blank to test the required attribute.
 All combinations of inputs are received by the associated email account as demonstrated below.

 <img src="assets/readme-images/email-report.png"  width="400"/>

+In addition to this I checked that the productivity score was visible when required.
+I also checked that the renedered inner HTML was fit for purpose by verifying that it had rendered correctly, I did this by checking the code in chrome devtools.

 ### Test with Chrome Devtools Lighthouse